The Browning Version (play): Revivals

+A 1982 production by New York's Roundabout Theatre Company, starring Lee Richardson and Sheila Allen, was part of a double-bill with J. M. Barrie's The Twelve-Pound Look.

 The Royalty Theatre produced the play in the West End of London with its counterpart Harlequinade in 1988, starring Paul Eddington and Dorothy Tutin as Andrew and Millie Crocker Harris, with a stellar supporting cast including Jean Anderson, John Duttine, Daniel Beales, Jack Watling and Simon Shepherd.
 It was directed by Tim Luscombe.

 The Theatre Royal Bath put the play on in 2009 in a double bill with Chekhov's one-act play Swansong, both starring Peter Bowles.
 A production at the Chichester Festival Theatre (alongside South Downs, a new play written in response to it by David Hare) marked Rattigan's centenary in 2011.
 The same double production of The Browning Version and South Downs ran at London's Harold Pinter Theatre from April through July 2012 and starred Nicholas Farrell as Crocker-Harris and Anna Chancellor as Millie.

 Adaptations

 The play has been adapted twice for the cinema, and at least four television versions.
 The 1951 film version, starring Michael Redgrave as Crocker-Harris, won two awards at the Cannes Film Festival, one for Rattigan's screenplay (with which he lengthened the original stage version for the final speech), the other for Redgrave's performance.
 It was remade in 1994, starring Albert Finney, Michael Gambon, Greta Scacchi, Matthew Modine, Julian Sands and young Ben Silverstone.

 A British television production was broadcast in 1955, starring Peter Cushing as Crocker-Harris.
 John Frankenheimer directed John Gielgud in a 1959 television version for CBS.
 In 1960, Maurice Evans repeated his Broadway role for CBC Television under the sponsorship of Ford of Canada in their Startime series.
 Another made-for-TV version in 1985 starred Ian Holm as the main character for the BBC.

-A radio version was broadcast on BBC Radio 4 in June 2011.
+Lux Radio Theatre produced a radio adaptation with Ronald Colman, Benita Hume and Robert Douglas which was aired on November 23, 1953.
+Another version was broadcast on the BBC Home Service in September 1957.
+It was directed by Norman Wright and adapted by Cynthia Pughe with John Gielgud, Angela Baddeley, Brewster Mason and Anthony Adams.
+In June 2011 a third adaptation was broadcast on BBC Radio 4.
 It was directed by Martin Jarvis, and featured Michael York, Joanne Whalley, Ioan Gruffudd and Ian Ogilvy.
-An earlier version was broadcast on the BBC Home Service in September 1957.
-It was directed by Norman Wright and adapted by Cynthia Pughe with John Gielgud, Angela Baddeley, Brewster Mason and Anthony Adams.
+Jarvis can be heard playing the main role in an L.A.
+Theatre Works production that again features Ogilvy, this time with Kate Steele, Steven Brand and Daniel David Stewart.

 A staged reading was performed on 3 April 2012 at The Players Club in New York City, presented by TAPT (The Artists' Playground Theater), directed by Alex Kelly and starring Matthew Dure', Robert Lyons, Nichole Donje' Jeffrey Hardy, Steven Hauck, Max Rhyser, Jessica Beaudry and Kate Downey.